380.624.81 Maternal and Child Health Legislation and Programs

 - Learning Objectives:

-- Describe the structure of the health care system that provides services for women, children, and adolescents with a special focus on the public sector that serves those of low income in the United States and in developing countries
+- Compare the organization, structure and function of health care, public health, and regulatory systems that provides services for women, children, and adolescents with a special focus on the public sector that serves low income populations in the United States and in developing countries

 - Apply strategies to influence the legislative, budget, and administrative processes at the federal, state, regional, and community levels